Habitat Restoration Project: Objective Fundraising Goal: $40,000

 After the seedlings are planted, Armonía will construct firebreaks to protect the restored areas.
 In addition, workshops will be held on the reserve to share the best conservation and restoration practices with landowners, cattle ranchers, local government personnel, and university staff and students

-Based on the results of the surveys, other native tree species considered for forest enrichment include the IUCN Vulnerable Big-leaf mahogany tree Swietenia macrophylla, the fruit-bearing evergreen tree Calophyllum brasiliense, the flowering tree Dypterix odorata that bears tonka beans, the Spanish cedar Cedrela odorata, and Ormosia spp. trees which produce striking black and red seeds.
+Based on the results of the surveys, other native tree species considered for forest enrichment include the IUCN Vulnerable Big-leaf mahogany tree Swietenia macrophylla, the fruit-bearing evergreen tree Calophyllum brasiliense, the flowering tree Dypterix odorata that bears tonka beans, the Spanish cedar Cedrela odorata, and Ormosia spp. trees which produce black and red seeds.

 THANK YOU!